jameswyper/rupture/Design Notes.md

         secondArgument = params["Arg2"]

         # now do the actual work
+        # this is where the UPnP action and device representation code meet

         result = @bindObject.sillyMath(firstArgument,secondArgument)

         return { "Arg3" => result }  # multiple return values can be provided in this hash